DouglasNeuroInformatics/OpenDataCapture/docs/introduction/target-users.md

 ## Research Subjects

 *The platform will eventually enable subjects to self-enter data on any device, including mobile phones, tablets, laptops, and desktop computers.
 In some cases, these users may suffer from cognitive impairments that affect their attention or memory.
-Therefore, any functionalities provided to this user class must be designed with accessibility in mind.*
+Therefore, any functionalities provided to this user class will be designed with accessibility in mind.*

 ## Researchers